SkyeWrenbrook/soc-analyst-labs/PicoCTF Labs/Phantom Intruder/writeup.md

-# picoCTF — Ph4nt0m-1ntrud3r Write-Up
+# PicoCTF — Ph4nt0m-1ntrud3r Write-Up

 ## Overview
 A network traffic capture (PCAP) was provided.
 The goal was to analyze it in Wireshark, find encoded data in the packet payloads, and recover the flag.